antonvasin/crafting-interpreters/README.md

    "undefined" value which is not ideal.
 3. [x] Report "not used" errors in Resolver.
 4. [ ] Store variables in Resolver inside of an array.

+### Chapter 12 _p206_

+1. [ ] Implement static methods and use `class` keyword before function name to indicate that it's static. *Make `LoxClass` extend `LoxInstance` a-la Ruby and Smalltalk.*
+2. [ ] Implement getter methods as a method with no parameter list.
+3. Visibility keywords offer better control of the object state and protection against errors and invalid uses of the code.
+On the other hand this usually involves writing more code for getters/setters and more things to keep in mind when dealing with inheritance/extending classes (`public/private/protected/etc` keywords).
+No visibility checks allow for faster iteration with simpler code.
+Ruby and Smalltalk give you better encapsulation due to 'protected by default' behaviour but without additional visibility keywords you only have to deal with getters/setters.
+JS lets you write getters/setter but they're optional.